domenichelfenstein/bike-rental-showcase/Readme.md

 ### Warning
 Some functions are far from production ready (they are annotated as such).
 Please do not blindly copy everything in this repo.

+### Prerequisits
+The following software should be installed on your machine:
+- Either Visual Studio or JetBrains Rider (tested with version 2021.2.1)
+- Node JS (tested with version 14.17.0)

 ### How to start?
 Simply open `BikeRentalExercise.sln` in Visual Studio or JetBrains Rider and run the `Starter` project (In the `03_EntryPoint` folder).
 From this project
 (and `Startup.fs` in particular) you can navigate yourself through the code.